 243 CMR 2.04 applies to all the Board's license applications, unless otherwise specifically noted.

 (1) Application Forms.
 Each applicant for licensure or renewal shall submit to the Board a completed application form, any additional information requested by the Board, and the applicable fee as determined by the Secretary of Administration and Finance pursuant to M.G.L. c.
 7, § 3B.
-The Board's licensure application forms, with the exception of its application form for re examination in Massachusetts and its renewal application form and other exceptions specifically noted in 243 CMR 2.04(1)(a) through (c), shall include, but are not limited to, requests for the following information:
+The Board's licensure application forms, with the exception of its renewal application form, shall include, but are not limited to, requests for the following information:

 (a) The applicant's name, date of birth, and home and principal business addresses; and